Namikelwa/Bioinformatics-Internship/README.md

 --------
 # Roadmap

-To gain knowledge on Scripting and programming.

-To know the Fundamentals of computer science.
+Learn about collaborative tools *github* and *slack*
+Introduction to Bioinformatics
 To have the knowledge and skills on Bioinformatics tools,resources and their usage.
+Programming languages *Linux*, *Python* and *R*

-To gain skills on Genomics;Reproducible genomic data analysis and data management plan.
+Work on a Reproducible genomic data analysis project
+Work on a mini-project